 A new version based on GHC-7.8.2 (including binary packages and prepared source bundles) has been released in April 2014.
 The new version fixes a number of issues related to error shut-down and recovery, and features extended support for serialising Haskell data structures.
+The release of a version based on GHC-7.10.2 is in preparation.
 Previous stable releases with binary packages and bundles are still available on the Eden web pages.

 The source code repository for Eden releases is http://james.mathematik.uni-marburg.de:8080/gitweb, the Eden libraries (Haskell-level) are also available via Hackage.
+Please contact us if you need any support.